Allen70/MorninWarmups/Shortcuts.md

 Open Terminal
 - 'cntrl + ` '
 notice what happens to your active cursor when you do this, hint hint it s

+Spectacle Shortcuts
+  Spectacle is an app you gotta download
+  'cmd + alt + arrowkey' to move shit around
+  'cmd + alt + cntrl + arrowKey' to move from one monitor to another monitor